KohlovaK/AzureSentinelMap/README.md

 <img src="https://snipboard.io/yXgNTu.jpg" height="80%" width="80%" alt="custom_log_table"/>

 <b>9.
 Setting up map in Sentinel</b>  <br/>
-Then I headed to Miscrosoft Sentinel.
+I headed to Miscrosoft Sentinel.
 I went to "Workbook" and created the new one.
 I removed the default ones and clicked on "Addd query".
-I pasted the script, I created and checked in Log Analytics Workspace before.
-Then I added another script, selecting only columns I want to see on the map - these are Sourcehost, Latitude, Longitude, Country, Label and Destinationhost.
+I pasted my script, I created and checked in Log Analytics Workspace before.
+Then I added another script, selecting only the columns I want to see on the map - these are Sourcehost, Latitude, Longitude, Country, Label and Destinationhost.
 I did not include destionationhost which are "samplehost", as they are just samples and empty sourcehosts.
 Event_count counts how many times this event happened.

 <img src="https://snipboard.io/5fvqlc.jpg" height="80%" width="80%" alt="all_query"/>